PavaniBindal/food-delivery-mern/README.md

-# 🍽️ MERN Restaurant Web App
+# 🍽️ Food Delivery Web App

 A full-stack **Restaurant Web Application** built with the **MERN stack (MongoDB, Express.js, React, Node.js)**.
 The project provides a complete online food ordering experience for customers and an admin panel to manage food items and orders.